Jesse Colin Young

-Perry Miller (born November 22, 1941), known professionally as Jesse Colin Young, is an American singer and songwriter.
+Perry Miller (November 22, 1941 – March 16, 2025), known professionally as Jesse Colin Young, was an American singer and songwriter.
 He was a founding member and lead singer of the 1960s group the Youngbloods.
 After their dissolution in 1972, Young embarked on a solo career, releasing a series of albums through Warner Bros.
-Records, including Song for Juli (1973), Light Shine (1974), Songbird (1975) and the live album On the Road (1976).
+Records, including Song for Juli (1973), Light Shine (1974), Songbird (1975), and the live album On the Road (1976).
 Young continued to release music in the 1980s with Elektra Records and Cypress Records, before deciding to release music through his personal label, Ridgetop Music, in 1993.
 After the Mount Vision Fire in 1995, Young relocated with his family to a coffee plantation in Hawaii, periodically releasing music.
-Young received a diagnosis of "chronic Lyme disease" in 2012, and decided to retire from music.
+Young was diagnosed with chronic Lyme disease in 2012, and decided to retire from music.
 He began performing again in 2016 with his son Tristan, releasing a new album Dreamers in 2019 through BMG.

 Young's song "Sunlight" was covered by Three Dog Night on their album Naturally (1970), and “Darkness, Darkness” by Robert Plant in 2002, which received a nomination for the Grammy Award for Best Male Rock Vocal Performance.

 Early life

-Perry Miller was born and raised in Queens, New York, to musical parents both originally from Lynn, Massachusetts.
-His mother was a violinist and singer with perfect pitch, while his father was a Harvard educated accountant.
-Both of his parents had a passion for classical music, and encouraged Young to play, and he learned piano from a young age.
+Perry Miller was born on November 22, 1941, and raised in Queens, New York, to musical parents both originally from Lynn, Massachusetts.
+His mother, Doryce (Van Sciver), was a violinist and singer with perfect pitch, while his father, Fredrick Miller, was a Harvard-educated accountant.
+Both of his parents had a passion for classical music and he learned piano from a young age.
 In 1959, Young won a scholarship to attend Phillips Academy in Andover, Massachusetts, where he studied classical guitar; however, he was expelled from the strict academy.
 After finishing high school, Young enrolled in Ohio State University, where he broadened his musical tastes by living behind a record store.
 After a semester, Young returned to his parents' home in Pennsylvania, later transferring to New York University in 1961.
-Young balanced his studies with performances at the Greenwich Village; however, he later decided to leave college and become a full-time musician.
+Young balanced his studies with performances in Greenwich Village; however, he later decided to leave college and become a full-time musician.
 During this period, he decided on his stage name Jesse Colin Young as a blend of the names of outlaws Jesse James and Cole Younger, and Formula One design engineer and team owner Colin Chapman, as he felt like this was a more appropriate name for the music he performed.

 Young met producer Bobby Scott in the early 1960s, who assisted Young in getting studio time.
-Young's debut album, The Soul of a City Boy, was released in 1964, the result of a four hour recording session backed by an acoustic guitar.
+Young's debut album, The Soul of a City Boy, was released in 1964, the result of a four-hour recording session backed by an acoustic guitar.
 Young's cover of the George Remaily song "Four in the Morning" received some radio airplay, and in 1965 Young released a second album produced by Scott, Young Blood.